Merkoba/Meltdown/README.md

 So you can read text without manual intervention.

-To activate this you can click `Auto-Scroll` in the `Go To Bottom` panel.
+To activate this you can click `Autoscroll` in the `Go To Bottom` panel.

 Or use the `/autoscroll` command.
 This command accepts optional `up`, and `down` arguments.